DParedero/Hierarchical_Clustering/README.md

 The project is written using Python 3.8.0 and licensed under Apache License 2.0.
 Full source code is [available on the following link](https://github.com/Dparedero/Hierarchical_Clustering).

-### Use Cases
+### Use Case
-The project looks to address the main objective of given a data set, obtaining a dendrogram that classifies the data clusters from most similar to least similar based on certain established metrics that translate the distance into similarity.
+The project looks to address the main objective of given a dataset, obtaining a dendrogram that classifies the records into data clusters from most similar to least similar based on certain established metrics that translate the distance into similarity.

+## Input and output
+### Input

+### Output

 ## Agglomerative clustering algorithm